Kaef/ulisp-teensy4/README.md

 Of cause I will continue supporting uLisp.
 I think this is a great project and I always have fun using it.

-If you like to use uLisp on Teensy please use the version found at http://www.ulisp.com/ .
+If you like to use uLisp on the Teensy-4.0 board, please use the version found at http://www.ulisp.com/ .

 # Note for Teensy-4.0 board support
 This is a fork of ulisp.arm with added support for Teensy-4.0 board.